ubirch/load-tests-sim/README.md

 You can do this by looking at: *src/main/resources/application.base.conf*

+It is also important that the anchoring systems have sufficient funds, so that a valid verification can be performed.

 1. Compile and package the project.

 First of all, compile the project, by running the following command.